 - Wayne Rooney: England captain to quit internationals after 2018 World Cup

-- The Best camera 2016: Best DSLR and best CSC cameras the UK
+- The Best Camera 2016: Best DSLR and CSC cameras in the U.K.

 - Upgrade your photos with one of these great cameras.
 Best DSLR, best CSC…

 Microsoft has pitted its Surface Pro against Apple’s MacBook Air — the Cupertino, Calif.
 Firm’s lightest and thinnest laptop — since the Surface Pro first hit the market in early 2013, early on arguing that the device is a replacement for both a MacBook Air and an iPad.
 Later, as tablet sales stalled, Microsoft dropped the iPad comparisons and focused solely on the MacBook Air, contending that the Surface Pro 3 is a better laptop at the tablet-no-it ‘s-a-notebook in May 2014 debut and a string of humorous ads on television and YouTube.
 The Redmond, Wash.
 The company has also run MacBook Air buyback and Surface Pro 3 back-to-school promotions aimed at owners or potential laptop owners.

 The switchers’ advice website was simply a pragmatic expansion of those marketing efforts.
 But it was also a stark reminder that Microsoft’s devices strategy operates from a position of weakness: Only an O.S. or device maker with a minority stake has reason to admit it must convince people to switch from a dominant player.
 Apple, for example, has long offered tips on switching from Windows to OS X because its Macs have been a puny part of the overall personal computer market.
 If Apple is to grow its market share, its best bet is to steal customers from the Windows world.